Jackson Man Pleads Guilty to Possession of a Firearm by a Convicted Felon

 U.S. Attorney's Office, Southern District of Mississippi

-Jackson, Miss. – A Jackson man pled guilty to possession of a firearm by a convicted felon, announced U.S. Attorney Darren J. LaMarca and Special Agent in Charge Jermicha Fomby of the Federal Bureau of Investigation.
+Jackson, Miss. – A Jackson man pled guilty to possession of a firearm by a convicted felon.

-Gill is scheduled to be sentenced on May 23, 2023.
-He faces a maximum penalty of 10 years in prison and a $250,000 fine.
+Jones will be sentenced on April 30, 2024, and faces a maximum penalty of 10 years in prison.
 A federal district judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.